cracyc/msdos-player/readme.txt

 You can build all binaries for several cpu models by running build8_all.bat or build12_all.bat.
 (You need VC++ 2008 with Service Pack 1 or VC++ 2013 with Update 5.)

+----- Internal Debugger

+MS-DOS Player contains the internal debugger for developers, but it is disabled on the binaries in the archive.
+To enable the internal debugger, please remove the comment out of definition "//#define USE_DEBUGGER" in msdos.h and build the binary.

+MS-DOS Player opens the telnet port.
+The port number is 23 in default, but if it is already used, 9000 or later.
+When you start your telnet client and connect to MS-DOS Player, the virtual cpu is suspended and you can start the debugger.

+If you see the messsage "waiting until cpu is suspended...", the internal DOS service is running, for example waiting your key inputs.
+The virtual cpu will be suspended when exit the internal DOS service, and you can start the debugger.

+If Tera Term PRO, PuTTY, or Windows telnet client (telnet.exe) is installed, it is automatically started and connected to MS-DOS Player.
+When you use Tera Term PRO or PuTTY, I recommend to disable "Line at Tiem" and enable "Character at Tiem".

+NOTE: When you run 32bit version of MS-DOS Player on Windows x64, MS-DOS Player will try to start 32bit version of telnet.exe in SysWOW64, but it is not usually installed.

+Please enter ? command to show the debugger commands.
+They are very similar to DEBUG command, and some break point functions (break at memory access (*), I/O port access, and interrupt) are added.

+(*) break does not occur when DOS service/BIOS emulation codes access.

 ----- Supported hardwares